Danny-NG-9999/Academic-and-Personal-Projects/Economic/Multi-Stage Credit Risk Modeling/README.md

 **Domain:** Consumer Lending and Credit Risk Analytics

 ### Original Dataset
-The original Lending Club dataset contains over 1.2 million loan records and approximately 152 variables spanning borrower characteristics, loan attributes, payment performance, and recovery information.
+The original Lending Club dataset comprises over 1.2 million loan records issued between 2007 and 2018, containing approximately 152 variables that capture borrower demographics, credit characteristics, loan attributes, repayment behavior, and recovery outcomes.

-For this project, a representative sample of approximately 250,000 loans originated between 2017 and 2018 was extracted to construct and validate the credit risk modeling framework.
+To develop and validate the Basel-aligned credit risk modeling framework, a representative sample of approximately 250,000 loans originated between 2017 and 2018 was extracted.
+Focusing on the most recent lending period ensures that the models are trained on borrower behavior and underwriting practices that are more reflective of contemporary credit risk conditions while maintaining a sufficiently large sample for robust statistical analysis.

 | **Metric**                  | **Value**               |
 | --------------------------- | ------------------------|